semgrep/semgrep-docs/docs/kb/semgrep-ci/trigger-diff-scans-env-var.md

 # How to trigger diff-aware scans using environment variables

 When working with a CI provider, you can set Semgrep to run **[diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans)**, instead of full scans, using environment variables.
-Diff-aware scan runs on your code before and after some baseline and only reports findings that are newly introduced in the commits after that baseline.
+Diff-aware scans run on your code before and after some baseline, and only report findings that are newly introduced in the commits after that baseline.

 import Tabs from '@theme/Tabs';